Bruno-MatheusBr/complete-javascript-course/01-Fundamentals-Part-1/starter/README.md

 * Const cannot be set undefined.
 It always has to set a value
 * Var works some way like Let.
 It can be redeclared
 * Declaring a varible is not mandatory, but never do that.

+# Type Coercion
+* Plus sign changes numbers into a string
+* -, * and / will change strings into a number